Automattic/vip-cli/docs/RELEASING.md

 1. Merge your pull request.

 1. Finally, release your changes as a [new minor or major NPM version](#releasing-a-new-version).
-Follow internal guidelines on releasing.

 If you need to publish a security release, see [details below](#patching-old-releases).